 With all your kidnappings, you’d think people would sympathise with you.
 Nope.
 Instead, they build shrines to you like you’re a goddess looking for praise because of how you look.
 If this were real, the people doing the kidnapping would all be thrown in prison, and they would need a mental health assessment to see if they are criminally sane.

-Was Helen Commiting Adultery?
+Was Helen Committing Adultery?

 Though, did Helen of Troy commit adultery?
 It’s unclear as various sources proclaim different versions of events.
 If she was legitimately kidnapped against her will, it’s not adultery.
 However, it would be philandering if she willingly left Menelaus for Paris.

 While we will never know what happened.
 Nor will we, given that it is a myth based on stories from storytellers with different opinions.
-Though one thing is for sure.
+However, one thing is for sure.
 The victims in the Helen of Troy drama are not the kidnappee or those who wanted her.
 No. The real victims are Sparta and Troy, who suffered due to the lust of men.
 Or the desire of a woman who couldn’t decide her own fate.
 To be free of the males who couldn’t deal with her looks.

 Whatever the case, it is like a ship on a rough sea.